photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 ---------

 A man walks into a bar with a big slab of asphalt in his backpack.
-He says to the bartender, I’ll take a beer, and one for the road.
+He says to the bartender, “I’ll take a beer, and one for the road.”

 Star Wars Christmas {#star-wars-christmas .unnumbered}
 -------------------